rahmiabi/knights-of-flavor-country/story-plan.md

 + Abilities or stratagems?
   + WinDef Shield - mounts on back
     + Backpack shield that generates a small circle around the user, and allows for (at most) 3 people to be protected if they group up close enough
-    + ref image, this goes for both this and the BOSD
+    + ref image, this goes for both this and the BOSD (A vietnam era field radio used by the US for ref)
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/62/KY38Manpack.jpg/220px-KY38Manpack.jpg)
   + BOSD (Boundless Orbital Sunder Device) - mounts on back and extends above the user, or just a call in and fire appears around the user
     + Creates a large blast around the user
   + HTL (Holo Tactical lens) - looks like the irl hololens
     + Aim bot for a limited amount of time
-    + ref image
+    + ref image (some military version of a hololens for ref)
 ![](https://cdn.arstechnica.net/wp-content/uploads/2021/03/IVAS-MS.png)
   + CAD Laser - mounts on chest
     + Fires a powerful laser in the direction the user is facing